Azure/iot-edge-config/README.md

 **If you are setting up your device for the first time,** refer to this guidance:
 - **Orin**: See [Getting Started with Jetson Orin guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-agx-orin-devkit).
 - **Xavier**: See [Getting Started With Jetson Xavier NX guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit).
-Note that you will need to flash Jetpack 5.0 or later for your device to be compatible with Edge Installer.
+Note that you will need to flash Jetpack 5.0 or later for your device to be compatible with configuration tool V2.

 **[Important]** When going through the Jetson device setup, make sure you include not only the Jetson Linux BSP but also the JetPack SDK if you plan to deploy DeepStream workloads to the device.

 **If your DK is already setup but not registered to Azure**, refer to this guidance:
 1. Check the OS of your device by running command **“lsb_release -a”**.
-Orin devices will likely be Ubuntu 20.0.4, which is sufficient for the Installer.
-Xavier devices will likely be Ubuntu 18.0.4, which needs to be upgraded to use the Installer.
+Orin devices will likely be Ubuntu 20.0.4, which is sufficient for the configuration tool V2.
+Xavier devices will likely be Ubuntu 18.0.4, which needs to be upgraded to use the configuration tool V2.
-2. For devices on ubuntu 18.04: You will need to flash Jetpack 5.0 or later for your device to be compatible with Edge Installer.
+2. For devices on ubuntu 18.04: You will need to flash Jetpack 5.0 or later for your device to be compatible with configuration tool V2.
 Navigate to NVIDIA’s guidance for flashing your specific device.
-3. For devices on ubuntu 20.04: You can proceed to run the installer.
+3. For devices on ubuntu 20.04: You can proceed to run the configuration tool V2.
 But it is recommended to install the latest version of Jetpack 5.0 by following Step 2 of [Getting Started with Jetson Orin guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-agx-orin-devkit).

-**If your DK is already registered to an IoT Hub/Edge account**, you can still follow the guidance of using connection string to run the installer and connect to the same IoTHub.
-The Installer should effectively install Defender for IoT and OSConfig.
+**If your DK is already registered to an IoT Hub/Edge account**, you can still follow the guidance of using connection string to run the configuration tool V2 and connect to the same IoTHub.
+The configuration tool V2 should effectively install Defender for IoT and OSConfig.

 ## How to Install
-1.	**Make sure the developer kit is connected to the internet before executing the installer!**
+1.	**Make sure the developer kit is connected to the internet before executing the configuration tool V2!**
 2. Set up Azure Basics
     - If you do not have an IoT Hub, follow “Create an IoT Hub” in [Use the Azure portal to create an IoT Hub | Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal).
 You can skip this step if you already have an IoT Hub.
     - Once you have an IoT Hub, choose one of these two options: